-In this work, we study the \threemaj dynamics over a network of $n$ agents, which induces a process that works as follows: at the beginning, each agent holds an opinion from a set $\Sigma$; at each subsequent discrete round, each agent pulls the opinions of three neighbor agents chosen independently uniformly at random and updates its opinion to the majority one, if there is any; otherwise, the agent adopts a random opinion among the sampled ones.
-This dynamics is a fast, robust protocol for the majority consensus problem in different network topologies (raging from complete graphs to sparser graphs) \cite{BecchettiCN20}.
-For a discussion about the origin and previous results of the \threemaj dynamics we defer the reader to \cref{sec:related}.
+In this work, we study the \threemaj dynamics over a complete network of $n$ agents holding opinions from a binary set $\Sigma = \{\myalpha,\mybeta\}$.
+In each round, each agent pulls the opinions of three neighboring agents chosen independently uniformly at random and updates its opinion to the majority of the three.
+This dynamics is shown to be a fast, robust protocol for the majority consensus problem in different network topologies, ranging from complete graphs to sparser graphs \cite{BecchettiCN20}.
+For further details on previous results about the \threemaj dynamics, we defer the reader to \cref{sec:related}.

-We consider the dynamics in the binary opinion case over the fully connected network.
-We introduce in the process an \emph{uniform communication noise} feature, following the definition in \cite{damore20} and for which we give an equivalent formulation: for each communication with a sampled neighbor, there is probability $ \punif \in (0,1)$ that it is noisy, i.e.\ the received opinion is sampled u.a.r.\ between the possible opinions.
+In this work, we introduce to the \threemaj dynamics an \emph{uniform communication noise} feature, following the definition in \cite{dAmore2022undecidedSI}, for which we give an equivalent formulation.
+Each communication with a sampled neighbor is noisy with probability $\punif \in (0,1)$, i.e.\ with probability $p$ the received opinion is sampled u.a.r.\ in the opinion set $\Sigma$.
 Instead, with probability $1-\punif$ the communication is unaffected by noise.